-The [ASSOCIATION] Board of Directors Code of Ethics (the "Code") serves as a code of conduct for members of the Board in their capacity as Board members.
+The ABC Association ("ABC" or the "Association") is a not-for-profit, tax-exempt trade association formed to promote, develop, educate, and otherwise further the industry.
+ABC's principal membership class consists of corporations, firms, individuals, and other entities engaged in .
+The business and affairs of the association are managed under the direction of the ABC Board of Directors (the "Board").
+The Board of Directors Code of Ethics (the "Code") serves as a code of conduct for members of the Board in their capacity as Board members.
 Violations of the Code may result in sanctions imposed under the Procedures for Review of Board Member Conduct (the "Procedures").
-The principles and requirements that comprise the Code and the Procedures are based upon, and are designed to ensure full compliance by [ASSOCIATION] and its officers, directors and employees with, the fiduciary duties imposed upon such individuals by state corporate law, the federal tax code's prohibition on private inurement and private benefit and other requirements of federal tax exemption, common law due process requirements, federal and state antitrust and unfair competition law, state tort law, and other legal precepts and prohibitions.

-At the same time, the Code and Procedures are not designed to supplant courts of law in the resolution of disputes within the affordable housing industry.
+The principles and requirements that comprise the Code and the Procedures are based upon, and are designed to ensure full compliance by ABC and its officers, directors and employees with, the fiduciary duties imposed upon such individuals by state corporate law, the federal tax code's prohibition on private inurement and private benefit and other requirements of federal tax exemption, common law due process requirements, federal and state antitrust and unfair competition law, state tort law, and other legal precepts and prohibitions.
+At the same time, the Code and Procedures are not designed to supplant courts of law in the resolution of disputes within the industry.
 Moreover, the checks and balances built into the Code and Procedures are designed to strike the proper balance between ensuring full compliance with the legal obligations described above and ensuring the integrity and efficacy of the Code on the one hand, and protecting members of the Board, through the use of reasonable due process procedures, against patently false, malicious or groundless accusations that could result in significant business or personal harm if not properly handled.
 Members of the Board affirm their endorsement of the Code and acknowledge their commitment to uphold its principles and obligations by accepting and retaining membership on the Board.